Cyfrin/moccasin/docs/source/installing-moccasin.rst

 Pipx is a tool to help you install and run end-user applications written in Python.
 It's roughly similar to macOS's ``brew``, JavaScript's ``npx``, and Linux's ``apt``.

-``pipx`` installs Gaboon into a virtual environment and makes it available directly from the commandline.
-Once installed, you will never have to activate a virtual environment prior to using Gaboon.
+``pipx`` installs Moccasin into a virtual environment and makes it available directly from the commandline.
+Once installed, you will never have to activate a virtual environment prior to using Moccasin.

 ``pipx`` does not ship with Python.
 If you have not used it before you will probably need to install it.